Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

 - @c "id": a (unique) numeric identifier for the item.
 This can be referenced by other items in the report.\n An example can be adding an ID to a graph and then inserted a ["common-axis"](#common-axis-properties) to the report that accepts this ID.
-- @c "canvas-margin": a numeric array (one to four numbers), representing the item's canvas margin going clockwise, starting at 12 o'clock.
+- @c "canvas-margins": a numeric array (one to four numbers), representing the item's canvas margin going clockwise, starting at 12 o'clock.
 - @c "padding": a numeric array (one to four numbers), representing the item's padding going clockwise, starting at 12 o'clock.
-- @c "pen": the item's pen, which includes these properties:
+- @c "pen": the item's pen.
+Set to @c null to turn off the pen, or use the following properties:
   - @c "color": the pen color.
 This can be either a color name or hex-encoded value.
   - @c "width": the width of the pen's line.
 - @c "scaling": numeric value of how much to scale the object's size.
 For example, @c 2.0 will double the